dastergon/tc-panel/README.md

 low-level network traffic management interface.
 Due to its low overhead netem comes in handy for testing and emulation of Wide Area Networks.

-The communication between Linux kernel’s subsystem and the userspace occurs through the ‘tc‘ command line utility which is bundled in the iproute2 software package along with other networking utilities.
+The communication between Linux kernel’s subsystem and the userspace occurs through the `tc` command line utility which is bundled in the iproute2 software package along with other networking utilities.
 The tc utility is used to configure the Traffic Control interface in the Linux kernel.